 All you have to do is wait, hoping your trade will reach your take profit order as soon as possible.

 If you want to trade supply and demand in the long term, make sure you follow the following steps.

 While it’s necessary to have a strategy if you want to trade over a long term, not just any patchwork strategy will work.
-In this section, we’ll take a look at core elements which make up a good long term strategy.
+In this section, we’ll take a look at core elements that make up a good long-term forex strategy.